YankeeKnight/READMEMadeEasy/generatedReadMe/ReadMeMadeEasy.md

 5. [License](#license)

 ## Installation
-It can be run from the Terminal.
+It can be run through the Terminal.

 ## Usage
 It will be used by coders who need a way to get a Professional ReadMe file, fast!